mirror/dd-wrt/src/router/python/Doc/library/timeit.rst

          So the :func:`min` of the result is probably the only number you should be interested in.
 After that, you should look at the entire vector and apply common sense rather than statistics.

+      .. versionchanged:: 3.7
+         Default value of *repeat* changed from 3 to 5.

    .. method:: Timer.print_exc(file=None)